 What formal entry requirements will I need?

-5 GCSEs (grades A*-C) including English and maths at grade 4.
+Minimum Requirements - 5 GCSEs at grade A*-C/9-4 including English at grade 4

-Level 2 Diploma at Distinction/Merit plus GCSE English and maths at grade 4.
+Level 2 qualification at Distinction/Merit plus GCSE English at grade 4.

 What could the course lead to in higher education or careers?